yuqianglianshou/mazanoke_ice/docs/updating-dependencies.md

+# Updateing Dependencies

 To maintain a simple and lightweight environment, the project primarily uses vanilla JavaScript and is light on third-party libraries, avoiding the need for a package manager.

-To update the respective library, simply run a curl command from the project root folder to pull the latest version.
+To update the respective library, simply run a curl command from the project root folder to pull and replace with the latest version.

 **`browser-image-compression.js`**:
 ```